 Benjamin Perry is a Presbyterian minister.
-He received his Masters of Divinity from Union Theological Seminary, where he works as the Assistant Director of Communications and Marketing.
+He received his Masters of Divinity from Union Theological Seminary, where he works as the Deputy Director of Communications and Marketing.
 Follow him on Twitter at @FaithfullyBP.

 Posts By This Author

 The Problem Is Sinful Masculinity, Not Effeminacy

 Rigid gender performance is a cultural construct, not a divine decree.
 Truly, if we are created in the image of God, we are made to transgress narrow definitions of “masculine” and “feminine” behavior.
 The God of Scripture is neither male nor female, transcending human conceptions of gender altogether.
 Though frequently referred to with masculine pronouns, at other times God is described in the feminine, as a comforting mother (Isa 66:13) or a hen guarding her brood (Luke 13:34).
 As Patrick Cheng notes in Radical Love, “God is fundamentally queer,” breaking through any human attempt to restrict God’s gender expression — this is also why Morse’s attempt to lift Jesus up as masculine exemplar rings so hollow; if God and Jesus are one, then Jesus’ “maleness” is purely incidental.

 Our Government Is Deliberately Inflicting Suffering on Asylum Seekers

 Twelve days before Christmas, 7-year-old Jakelin Amei Rosmery Caal Maquin died from dehydration eight hours after she was apprehended by border patrol.
 While this is a horrible tragedy, the harrowing truth is that that her death (and the deaths of many other migrants) is the logical outcome of our nation’s immigration policy decisions.
 According to an unclassified government report obtained by ABC News, Maquin’s death appears to have been one of four people who died this crossing the border month, and one of more than 260 this year.